 Exceptions to this policy will be considered on a case-by-case basis in the event of exigent medical or family emergencies.
-Requests for such an exception should be submitted to the Director of Veterans Affairs, located in Rodman 244.
+Requests for such an exception should be submitted to the Certifying Officias in the Student Enrollment and Financial Services Office.

 Failure to comply with the GBSAP Policy will result in John Carroll University notifying the Department of Veterans Affairs (VA) of the lack of satisfactory academic progress, and could result in the VA ceasing payment of benefits.

-Additionally, GI Bill recipients must also conform to the University’s standards of academic progress as outlined on the financial aid website.
+Additionally, GI Bill recipients must also conform to the University’s standards of academic progress as outlined on the Student Enrollment and Financial Services website.
 The JCU standards of academic progress dictate the awarding and monitoring of all JCU institutional funds (such as the JCU Patriot Award) and federal and state funds beyond the direct VA benefits.